cottsak/DevCookie/README.md

 ## I just want to [feature toggle](http://stackoverflow.com/a/7707394/56145) certain behaviour at the action/controller level

 1. Make sure the `useAsGlobalAuthFilter` flag is set to `false`.
-2. Use the `[DevCookieAuthorize]` on only those actions/controllers you wish to prevent public access to.
+2. Use the `[DevAccessAuthorize]` on only those actions/controllers you wish to prevent public access to.
 Only requests that include the dev cookie (or query string param) will be able to access those actions.
-3. When the feature goes live, remove the `[DevCookieAuthorize]` and redeploy.
+3. When the feature goes live, remove the `[DevAccessAuthorize]` and redeploy.

 ## Well I'm toggling at the controller level now but I need to show/hide things in certain views